VCF format

 Customizing your own LD files

-One can customize the --LD-files input starting with individual level data stored in VCF or binary PLINK format.
+One can customize the --LD-files (an input of the main software GhostKnockoffGWAS) starting with individual level data stored in VCF or binary PLINK format.
 This feature is supported by the solveblock executable located within GhostKnockoffGWAS/bin/solveblock.

 Command-line documentation of solveblock executable